ThePhysic/Discord-Bot-V2/README.md

 # About

-A simple starter template for creating a Discord bot using Discord.js v13.

-Currently this does not support slash commands, but will be updated with support later on.
+An advanced Discord Bot for enhancing user-experience through the implementation of numerous quality of life improvements using Discord.js v13.

 # Getting Started